gsmatth/shooters-log-fe/README.md

   * signin
   * home
   * scorecard-form:
-      * This page is used to create a new scorecard and saving that scorecard to a database by making a request to the [shooter-log RESTful API](https://github.com/gsmatth/shooters-log).
+      * This page is used to create and save a new scorecard to a database by making a request to the [shooter-log RESTful API](https://github.com/gsmatth/shooters-log).

         ![scorecard-form-700x506](https://cloud.githubusercontent.com/assets/13153982/18380758/c54d7122-762d-11e6-8f95-9c6daeb0f1db.png)

       * The "view" of this form is provided by the scorecard-form.html file.
 This angular template is a complex form.
-The top section of the form contains input elements for administrative data used to create 1 competition and 3 matches in the backend database.
+The top section of the form contains input elements for administrative data used to create one competition and three matches in the backend database.
+The remaining 60 input elements are used to create 60 individual shots in the backend database.
+To aid in data visualization and analysis, each shot that is created in the database references the match it belongs to.
+Each match created in the database references the competition it belongs to.
       * Data input validation is handled using angular and bootstrap.
-As an example, each of the 50 inputs for a shot have the following validation:
+The *Create Scorecard* button remains disabled until all required data for a scorecard is entered and validated.
+As an example, each of the 60 inputs for a shot are checked to ensure that they are valid entries using the **ng-pattern** on each element.
+If the scores do not pass validation, then the input box background-color is set to red as shown in two input fields in the diagram above.
+The syntax used for the score input validation is:
         * ng-pattern="createScorecardFormCtrl.scoreInputValidation"
-          *  the value of the property scoreInputValidation is:   /^([MmxX]|[056789]|[1][0])$/;
+        *  the regex value of the property _scoreInputValidation_ is:   /^([MmxX]|[056789]|[1][0])$/
       * The value of "Total" for each Match as well as the ng-blur = "createScorecardFormCtrl.convertScore(createScorecardFormCtrl.match1Scores)"
         *
       * The large number of inputs in the lower section, is used to create individual shots.  when you click on the "create Scorecard" button